Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ## Common Pressure Tactics (Handled)

 **"This should be open source / community-owned."**
 → FoxML Core is source-available.
-All use requires a paid commercial license.
+Free for personal use and non-commercial academic research.
+Organizational use requires a paid commercial license.
 This keeps the project sustainable and enables continued development.

 **"We can't pay until you prove traction."**
-→ If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
-If not, no problem.
+→ Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation requires a paid Pilot ($35k).

 **"We'll 'evaluate' first" (for months).**
-→ Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
+→ Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation requires a paid Pilot ($35k).

 **"Your pricing is insane."**
-→ Commercial licensing is per team/desk and starts in the six figures annually.
+→ Commercial licensing is per team/desk and starts at $120,000/year.
 Fees are specified in Ordering Documents.
 See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.

 **"We'll build it ourselves / fork it."**
 → You're free to build your own.
 You can't use FoxML Core in production without a license.
 Organizational use requires a paid license regardless of whether you fork the code.

 **"If you charge, you won't get adoption."**
 → FoxML Core is source-available.
-All use requires a paid commercial license.
+Free for personal use and non-commercial academic research.
+Organizational use requires a paid commercial license.
 This keeps the project sustainable and enables continued development.

 ---